vijayviki2/react-local-crud/README.md

 # Crud-Project
-Reacrt crud Project based on local host with authentication
+React crud Project based on local host with authentication